PaulRvD/paulrvd.github.io/about/about.markdown

 ---

-# Why I made this website?
+# Why I Made This Website

-I never had a project like this in which I can just use skills that I do not need in my everyday live that still challanges me to try something new.
+I've never had a project like this, where I can utilize skills not needed in my everyday life, yet it challenges me to try something new.
-Writing a website was something that could be an interesting challange.
-So I started writing a website for my hockey club, and soon figured that a website for a norwegian club that wants to atract both locals and exchange students should have a multilingual setup.
+Creating a website seemed like an interesting challenge, so I began by developing one for my hockey club.
+Soon, I realized that a website for a Norwegian club aiming to attract both locals and exchange students should have a multilingual setup.

-To try out how a multilingual setup works I started writing about something I know quite well and can describe in several languages, myself.
-This test over time developed in what it is today, a mix of CV and blog rarely gets updated.
+To test how a multilingual setup works, I started writing about something I know well and can describe in several languages: myself.
+ This test gradually evolved into what it is today—a mix of a CV and a blog that rarely gets updated.

-## How I made the website?
+## How I Made the Website

-A college and friend suggested to use [jekyll](https://jekyllrb.com/docs/) and github pagess to create a website.
-So I had that somewhere in the bag of my head when I first thought about trying to make one.
-Started to work with it and over the years had some very long nights in which I found random motivation to work on this, to then abandon it for the next few months before coming back to it.
+A colleague and friend suggested using [Jekyll](https://jekyllrb.com/docs/) and GitHub Pages to create a website.
+This idea lingered in the back of my mind when I first considered making one.
+I started working with it and, over the years, had some very long nights where random bursts of motivation led me to work on the website, only to abandon it for the next few months before returning to it.
+If you're reading this text, it means
-If you actually can read that text, that means I at some point felt comfortable enough to upload it.
-Maybe that leads to me actually spending time on it more consistantly.
+ I eventually felt comfortable enough to upload it.
+Perhaps that will lead to more consistent dedication.

-## For whom?
+## For Whom?

-I guess this website is for everyone who reads english, german or norwegian and happens to want to know something about me.
-**But** I made this website for myself to have a fun side project.
-If someone likes what I share here that is a bonus for me.
+I suppose this website is for anyone who reads English, German, or Norwegian and happens to want to know something about me. **But**, I created this website for myself as a fun side project.
+If someone enjoys what I share here, that's a bonus for me.